raymondem1/Introvert-Hat/README.md

 All credit for the computer vision goes to the people who created and worked on the yolov5 framework.
 My code is just a fun add on

+To run this code, install all necessary files for the yolov5 framework and then run the python script "runHat2.py"